KimJoon93/JAVA_Excel_Parsing/README.md

 ### What is CSV?
 CSV (Comma separarted version) is file that has been separated by comma.
 It is not same as xls,xlsx.
 First, I thought it's same as xls or xlsx.
-But it wasn't.
+But that is wrong.
 It is not Excel file.
-There are meta data in files.
+Every files have meta data in it.
 In program I made xlsx file.
-So it's xlsx file, even if I changed extension.
+So it's xlsx file, even if I changed extension to csv.
 And what is CSV?
-It is text file!
-I was wrong!
+It is text file.
 So I changed some code in program.
 And I made csv file in program.
-Then it works!
+Then importing works!

 ### Import CSV to Database(MariaDB)
 I used DBeaver tool to handle MariaDB.
-And There were some problem to think about.
+And There were some problems to think about.
-- First, I should change "o", "x", " " text to "Y", or "N".
+- First, I need to change "o", "x", " " text to "Y", or "N".
 So I found index that has to be converted.(Code can be weired about "A,B,C .." values can be "Y", But Data that I received doesn't need to think about that issues.)
   ~~~